Outer-Wilds-New-Horizons/nh-config-editor/CONTRIBUTING.md

 ## Building

-To build a production version of the app, run `tauri build` though npm.
+To build a production version of the app, run `tauri build` through pnpm.

 ```bash
 $ pnpm run tauri build